UWIT-IAM/uw-husky-directory/docs/commits.md

 Instead, submit a timeline like this:

 ```
-- Add new feature to do a thing
+- Add new feature to do a thing (EDS-1234)
 ```

+Notice that i also added `(EDS-1234)` -- please do this.
+The Github repo is set up to autolink to EDS-prefixed Jiras if they are included in any pull request or commit message.

 In short, don't let intermediary commits bleed into the `main` timeline unless they really must be recoverable in the future, or to properly express a large, complex change: